-The solar plant will reduce greenhouse gas (GHG) emissions by over 105,840 tonnes of CO2 equivalent per annum, assuming a rate of 0.84 tonnes per MWh of electricity.
+It will reduce greenhouse gas (GHG) emissions by over 103,710 tonnes of CO2 equivalent per annum, assuming a rate of 0.84 tonnes per MWh of electricity.
 Particulate and heavy metal emissions will also be reduced.

 On behalf of the Powering Australian Renewables Fund (PARF), AGL announced in November 2016 that it had reached financial close on selling its 102 MW Nyngan and 53 MW Broken Hill solar plants into the fund.

-The AU$257 million sale, with approximately nil profit on sale, includes AGL writing a long term offtake agreement with the Nyngan and Broken Hill solar plants.
+The AU$257 million sale, with approximately nil profit on sale, includes AGL writing a long term offtake agreement with the two solar plants.

-AGL were responsible for the development and management of the project.
-First Solar provided AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
-The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a wholly owned subsidiary of AGL.
+First Solar provided AGL with engineering, procurement and construction (EPC) services and is also maintaining the plant for its first five years of commercial operation.
+The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a partnership between wholly owned subsidiaries of AGL.

-First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules will be used to convert sunlight into electricity which will be fed into the electrical grid.
-This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any current PV technology.
+First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules convert sunlight into electricity, which is then fed into the electrical grid.
+This process generates electricity with no air emissions, no waste production and no water use.

-Generation from the Broken Hill Solar Plant commenced on 15 September 2015 and full generation (53 MW) was achieved in October 2015.
+Generation from the Broken Hill Solar Plant commenced on 15 September 2015.
+Full generation (53 MW) was achieved in October 2015.

 The following information is provided for calendar year 2016 and calendar year 2017:

-actual regional reference price for each trading interval; and
+- actual regional reference price for each trading interval

 The Broken Hill Solar Plant is connected to the National Electricity Market (NEM) which is managed by the Australian Energy Market Operator (AEMO).
 For a glossary of terms associated with the NEM and mentioned in our report please refer to the AEMO website.
 The solar plant revenue is also subject to the Marginal Loss Factors (MLF) which are published each financial year by AEMO.

-During the construction period, AGL estimates that up to 150 direct, local construction jobs were generated in Broken Hill.
-First Solar were focused on sourcing as many of these jobs from the Broken Hill community and surrounding area as possible.
-In addition, during construction First Solar were able to maximise local and regional content in plant procurement and construction through sourcing local materials.
+During the construction period, up to 150 construction jobs were generated in Broken Hill.
+First Solar sourced as many of these jobs from the Broken Hill community and surrounding area as possible.
+They also maximised local and regional content in plant procurement and construction through sourcing local materials.